thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

 Line
 ====

-In the line array the microphones are in locations those form a straight line.
-The numbering convention of microphones is shown in the figure below.
-The microphones numbers correspond to audio channels at beamformer input.
-In stereo audio channel 1 is the left channel.
+In the line array, microphone locations form a straight line.
+As shown in the figure below, microphone numbers correspond to audio channels at the beamformer input.
+In stereo, audio channel 1 is the left channel.

-The array size is described my microphones count and the space between two neighbor microphones.
-In the example the spacing of the four microphones is 30 mm.
+The array size is described by microphones count and the space between two neighboring microphones.
+In the example below, the spacing of the four microphones is 30 mm.
 The steer azimuth angle is 90 degrees.
-The beam direction for positive angles (0 to 90) is towards microphone 1.
-The beam directions towards last microphone are set up with negative angle (0 to -90).
+The beam direction for positive angles (0 to 90) travels towards microphone 1.
+The beam direction towards the last microphone has a negative angle (0 to -90).

 .. figure:: line_array.png
    :width: 600

    Line array with four microphones.

 The code to create the above design is below.
-The Octave GUI need to be started from the TDFB tune directory:
+The Octave GUI must be started from the TDFB ``tune`` directory:

 .. code-block:: bash